 There is a small risk the leads into the heart can move out of position.
-To minimise this risk, you should not lift the arm or perform vigorous movements on the side the pacemaker is implanted.
+To minimise this risk, you should not lift the arm or perform vigorous movements on the side the CRT device is implanted.
 This is for at least six weeks after the procedure.

-After this time you will be able to return to normal activity providing the wound is healed and device functioning appropriately.
+After this time, you will be able to return to normal activity providing the wound is healed and the device is functioning appropriately.
 If you are unsure, it is important to check with your cardiologist, nurse or cardiac physiologist after the procedure.

-The cardiac physiologist will come and see you after the procedure to check the device before you go home.
+The cardiac physiologist/scientist will come and see you at least four hours after the procedure to check the device before you go home.
 This involves using a special programmer to communicate with the device and usually takes around 20 minutes.

-- You will be given a pacemaker identity card before you leave hospital, or it will be sent out in the post.
-At this time, you can ask any questions you may have about the device. - If you have the procedure done as an outpatient/day case, you will likely go home the same day unless there are any complications, or the procedure finishes late in the day. - If you have the procedure done whilst already being in hospital, you may stay in overnight so extra checks may be carried out.
+You will be given a CRT/pacemaker identity card before you leave hospital, or it will be sent out in the post.
+At this time, you can ask any questions you may have about the device.

+- If you have the procedure done as an outpatient or day case, you will likely go home the same day unless there are any complications, or the procedure finishes late in the day. - If you have the procedure done whilst already being in hospital, you may stay in overnight so extra checks may be carried out.